 ![]() |

-Eureka's Ethan McDonald (pictured) threw the first no-hitter in the 2025 DIII season.
+Eureka's Ethan McDonald (pictured) threw the second no-hitter in the 2025 DIII season.
 The Red Devils defeated Maranatha Baptist 25-0.
 Eureka athletics photo |

 The Eureka Red Devils dominated Maranatha Baptist in a doubleheader sweep Monday March 10th at Henry Sand Field.
 Game 2 ended in a commanding 25-0 victory, highlighted by Ethan McDonald's no-hitter.
 The Red Devils delivered a historic performance on Monday.
 This win marked the second-largest margin of victory in program history and was highlighted by a no-hitter from Ethan McDonald (Mannford, Okla./Mannford).
 While the offense dominated, the Red Devils' pitching was equally impressive.
 Ethan McDonald was lights out on the mound, tossing a complete-game no-hitter.
 He went seven innings without allowing a hit, striking out six, and finishing with a perfect WHIP of 0.00.